EthanLampone/AI-CLASS-FALL-2025/HW4/README.md

 **B. Game Tree:** Now that we know the rules of **Nim**, we can create a simple game tree.
 We will create a tree for a simple case of Nim, in which there are two heaps with containing three and four objects, respectively.
 The tree will show _all_ possible moves and each player's outcome.
 This game tree will look similar to the Tic-Tac-Toe example we were introduced to in class.
 While there are only two bins and less than five objects, this game tree will be very

+## PROBLEM 2 --> OPTIMIZATION AND H() EVALUATION

+For Problem 2, we will be looking at potential different ways to optimize the **Minimax** algorithm AND develop a heuristic function to estimate the value of the game states in **Nim**.
+We will also